albertas/deadcode/README.md

 - [ ] Include package names into code item scope (dot-separated path), e.g. "package1.package2.module.class.method.variable".
 - [ ] All options should be able to accept dot-separated path or a generic name, e.g. "marshmallow.Schema" vs "Schema", documentation should cleary demonstrate the behaviour/example that "Schema" means "*.Schema".
+- [ ] Redefinition of an existing name makes previous name unreachable, unless it is assigned somehow.